 There’s a complementary color combination that is especially loved by data visualization designers: yellow/orange/red and blue.
-Scroll through graphics portfolios like the one from the South China Morning Post or this one by The Economist (PDF), and you’ll notice that they use these colors far more often than colors like purple or green.
+Scroll through graphics portfolios like this one from the South China Morning Post or this one by The Economist (PDF), and you’ll notice that they use these colors far more often than colors like purple or green.

 And they are accessible: colorblind people can easily distinguish blue and orange/red from each other.

-Forest green covers a full sixth on the color wheel, from approximately 90° ⬤ to 150° ⬤, with 120° as its peak ⬤.
+Forest green covers a full sixth of the color wheel, from approximately 90° ⬤ to 150° ⬤, with 120° as its peak ⬤.
 However, you will find few well-designed visualizations that use it.
 Why is that?